-Headlines can make or break you content.
+Headlines can make or break your content.
 There are infinite ways to write a headline.
 You can combine the principles of headlines to get even more possibilities.

 Here are 7 copywriting formulas you can use to make people’s eyes light up with delight instead of inspiring groans of disgust at your posts.
-Each example is from a Twitter post, but these formulas can be used on any social network with the same success.
+Each example is from a Twitter post, but you can use these copywriting formulas on any social network with the same success.

 1. The 4 C’s

 In marketing, it seems like things come in fours.
-The 4 P’s are often taught in introductory marketing courses.
+The 4 P’s are often in the introductory marketing courses.
 So, it makes sense that there are the 4 C’s of copywriting.
 They are: